l337ch/techx-docker-demo/README.md

 ```
 ##Docker Container
 ###Creating a Docker Image
 A Docker container is built from a Dockerfile which is a text document that contains commands to assemble an image.
-An example Dockerfile is found in the 'docker' directory.
-To create an image, run `build -t nginx-demo .` from within the 'docker' directory.
+An example Dockerfile is found in the 'docker-web' directory.
+To create an image, run `docker build -t nginx-demo .` from within the 'docker-web' directory.
 You will find the image when you run `docker images`.

 ###Running a Docker Container